graphopedia-xyz/graphopedia/tape-diagram/index.md

 <!--more-->
 Tape diagrams usually represent a unit with a rectangle.
 The rectangle repeats without spaces to represent numbers and ratios.
-The concept of tape diagrams derives from the idea of forming units, a visual representation of numbers and their fractions.[^minds]
+The concept of tape diagrams derives from the idea of forming units, a visual representation of numbers and their fractions.
 The name of the chart comes from its resemblance to a piece to measuring tape.

 Tape diagrams are used for illustrating arithmetic problems as well as for introducing students to algebra.